julsraemy/phd/src/thesis.md

 PDF Version (e-dissertation) on the University of Basel's repository: (...)

-- Submitted on DD August 2024
+- Submitted on 5 August 2024
-- Defence scheduled for November 2024
+- Defence scheduled for 18 November 2024

 ##### Author